jademind/poltertools/README.md

 cp poltertools.config.example poltertools.config
 cp .env.deploy.example .env.deploy
 ```
+Be sure to update the configuration files with your own values.

 ### 2. Local Development Environment (Recommended)
 This helps you develop and test your theme locally before deploying.